-- 31.-(1) The applicant for an adoption order may request the court to change the child's given names or family name. - (2) If requested by the applicant, the court may change the child's given names or family name in the adoption order, but only- - (a) with the child's consent, if the child is 12 years of age or over; or - (b) in any event, after any wishes expressed by the child, having regard to the child's age and level of maturity.
+31.-(1) The applicant for a final adoption order may request the court to change the child's given names or family name.

+- (2) If requested by the applicant, the court may change the child's given names or family name in the adoption order, but only- - (a) with the child's consent, if the child is 12 years of age or older; or - (b) in any event, after taking into account any wishes expressed by the child, having regard to the child's age and level of maturity.

-Notice of adoption order
+Notice of final adoption order

-- 32.-(1) As soon as practicable after an adoption order is made, the Director must give to each person who consented to the adoption a notice stating that the order has been made and explaining its terms and effect. - (2) Subsection (1) does not apply to a person whom the Director cannot locate after making all reasonable enquiries, or who has indicated that he or she does not wish to be so notified.
+- 32.-(1) As soon as practicable after a final adoption order is made, the Director must give to each person who consented to the adoption, a notice stating that the order has been made and explaining its terms and effect. - (2) Subsection (1) does not apply to a person whom the Director cannot locate after making all reasonable enquiries, or who has indicated that he or she does not wish to be so notified.

-Appeal against refusal to issue an adoption order
+Appeal against refusal to issue a final adoption order

-33. In any case where a court has refused to issue an adoption order in respect of any child, the person who applied for the order may, within one month after the date of the refusal, appeal to the Family Division of the High Court against the decision.
+33. In any case where a court has refused to issue a final adoption order in respect of any child, the person who applied for the order may, within one month after the date of the refusal, appeal to the Family Division of the High Court against the decision.